-- Of the \$1.3 billion, \$367.9 million is the direct business revenue received by the firms directly dependent upon the Port and providing maritime services and inland transportation services to the cargo handled at the marine terminals and the vessels calling the port.
-The remaining \$952.1 million represents the value of the output to the Washington/Oregon region that is created due to the cargo moving via the Port of Vancouver marine terminals.
-This includes the value added at each stage of producing an export cargo, as well as the value added at each stage of production for the firms using imported raw materials and intermediate products that flow via the marine terminals in the Vancouver Harbor and are consumed by industries within the region. - Marine activity created \$339.4 million of direct, induced and indirect personal wage and salary income and local consumption expenditures for Vancouver metropolitan residents.
-An additional \$410.0 million of direct, induced and indirect income was received by the influenced users of the Port of Vancouver marine terminals.
-The 1,474 direct job holders received \$86.1 million of wage and salary income for an average salary of \$58,377.
+Therefore, the total economic value of the Port of Vancouver marine terminals in 2014 is estimated at about \$2.5 billion, and consists of \$404.8 million of direct revenue, \$265.1 million of re-spending and local consumption, and nearly \$1.8 billion of the value of the output to the Washington/Oregon region that is supported by the cargo moving via the Port of Vancouver marine terminals.
+This \$1.8 billion includes the value added at each stage of producing an export cargo, as well as the value added at each stage of production for the firms using imported raw materials and intermediate products that flow via the marine terminals in the Vancouver Harbor and are consumed by industries within the region.

+Marine activity created \$423.8 million of direct, induced and indirect personal wage and salary income and local consumption expenditures for Vancouver metropolitan residents.
+The 1,939 direct job holders received \$108.6 million of wage and salary income for an average salary of \$56,014.
+An additional \$495.4 million of direct, induced and indirect income was received by the influenced users of the Port of Vancouver marine terminals.

-A total of \$31.9 million of state and local tax revenue was generated by maritime activity in the Vancouver Harbor in calendar year 2010.
-In addition, \$38.5 million of state and local taxes were created due to the economic activity of the influenced users of the cargo moving via the Vancouver Harbor.
+A total of \$40.4 million of state and local tax revenue was generated by maritime activity in the Vancouver Harbor in calendar year 2014.
+In addition, \$47.2 million of state and local taxes were created due to the economic activity of the influenced users of the cargo moving via the Vancouver Harbor.

-Since the 2005 study, the Port has experienced a 1.9 million ton increase of cargo.
-Reflecting the growth in tonnage, direct jobs grew by 290 jobs over the 2005-2010 period.
+Since the 2010 study, the Port has experienced nearly an eight hundred-thousand-ton increase of cargo.
+Reflecting the growth in tonnage, direct jobs grew by 465 jobs over the 2010-2014 period.